ezell38/Engineering_4_Notebook/README.md

 ### Assignment Description

 The goal of this assignment was to create the key for the laucher.
+It is a key-like mechanisem with triangles cutout using a linear pattern to created the ridges used to spin/launch the prop.
+My partner designed the prop which is a circular disk that spins off of the top of the spinner when winded up by the key.

 ### Part Link